Arrival

 Outdoor Play Policy

 All children are required to be outside a minimum of 15 minutes twice a day.
 The temperature guidelines are over 25 degrees with the wind chill factor and below 90 degrees with the heat index.
-Children must have closed toe, rubber soled shoes for use on the climbing equipment.
+Children must have closed toe, rubber soled shoes for use on the playground.
 Children should be dressed appropriately.
 Additionally, snow clothes and boots or extra shoes are needed to play in the snow.

 Non-Discrimination Policy

-The Cuddle Zone Learning Center will not discriminate on the basis of race, color, religion, disability, age or gender in the aspect of enrollment or care.
+The Cuddle Zone Learning Center will not discriminate on the basis of race, color, religion, disability, age, or gender in the aspect of enrollment or care.